Dzaleka-Connect/dzaleka-connect/about.md

     - name: 'twitter:title'
       value: About Us
     - name: 'twitter:description'
-      value: This is the about us page
+      value: >+
+        Dzaleka is more than a refugee camp.
+The talent among the refugee community is endless – now we want to share those stories and celebrate the talent.

     - name: 'twitter:image'
       value: images/about.jpg
       relativeUrl: true